Skip to main content

 These are the things you must focus on carefully as you evaluate your options:

 1. The Underlying Technology.
 Do not invest in software that will be outdated in less than 10 years.
 Software written in older programming languages or databases designed for individual use and not network use (like Access or Filemaker) are inappropriate for most business applications.
-Likewise, technology owned and supported by private, small (often underfunded) companies - no matter how good - will only be able to continue its investment and development if it's bought by one of the big behemoths.
-This doesn't mean you have to go with a licensed solution like Microsoft or Oracle - there are also fantastic open source options for business systems.
-Just make sure that your solution is based on technology that either has a massive international development community or is supported by a technology powerhouse capable of reinvesting in it.
+Likewise, technology owned and supported by private, very small (less than 10 employees), generally underfunded companies - no matter how good - will only be able to continue its investment and development if it's bought by a much larger company.
+This doesn't mean you have to go with a solution like Microsoft, Sage, or Oracle - there are also fantastic niche and open source options for business systems.
+Just make sure that your solution is based on technology that is modern and which is supported by sufficient staff (or, in the case of open source, development community) to provide sufficient confidence in its survival.

-2. The Best Practices.
+2. Best Practices.
 Invest in software that is well-distributed enough that the software developers are constantly focused on improving the software for the entire industry/user group.
-Best practice behavior is about creating processes and procedures within the software that force users to engage in the activities that are considered essential or recommended for the best results.
+Best practice development is about creating processes and procedures within the software that represent the most commonly accepted "correct" ways of doing activities such as inventory control, receiving, production management, cost management, etc..
 Using software with best-practices built in gives you the advantage of industry improvements and innovations without having to come up with all of them yourself.

 3. Ongoing Development.
 Along with the previous point, make sure that the software developer is actively engaged in meaningful updates and development.
 The business world and distribution methods are changing dramatically – if the software is not keeping pace it will be an unsatisfactory investment.